XxWR41THxX/IDS_ML/README.md

 # AI_XDR_ML

-This is a small example  Machine Learning with Python
+This is a small example of Machine Learning with Python

 With the AI revolution upon us, I wanted to research how in the Cybersecurity Space we can begin to also take advantage of the benefits of the new AI Models in the Cyber Space